multiverse-os/muid/README.md

 The resulting URL-Safe base64 string is 16 bytes.

-`xid` is 12 bytes, and `snowflake` is >12 but both use more resources and have less functionality.
+Ability to easily prefix any id is already present.

-**A basic deterministic ID system based on a given seed is also planned.**
+*A basic deterministic ID system based on a given seed is also planned.
+In addition, the ability to hide the ID system using 2-way hashing, and various options for encoding and formatting will be expanded on soon.*

 #### Commands
 Included with the project are example commands, but also a generic command which can produce ids so that it can easily be used with scripting languages.

 ### Development
 Development is specifically for the Multiverse project but all of our projects